Contributing Guide

 Start the react development server:

-Important! export
+Important! export FRONTEND_URL=localhost:8080

-before runningdocker-compose up
+before running docker-compose up

 in the api repository, note that the port may vary.